-West Virginia House Votes To Impeach 2 State Supreme Court Justices
+West Virginia House Votes To Impeach 3 State Supreme Court Justices

 As the House discussed impeaching Loughry and the other justices, an amendment was introduced that would have recommended censure rather than removal from office.
 It was soundly rejected, with only five votes in favor.

-While the most public scrutiny has fallen on Loughry, the impeachment articles also name Davis, Chief Justice Margaret Workman and Justice Elizabeth Walker.
+While the most public scrutiny has fallen on Loughry, the impeachment articles also named Davis, Workman and Justice Elizabeth Walker.

 Of those three, Walker is named in the fewest number of articles.
-She's accused of spending too much on her office renovations and, along with the other three justices, of wasteful spending for things such as home computers and restaurant lunches.
+She is accused of spending too much on her office renovations and, along with the other three justices, of wasteful spending for things such as home computers and restaurant lunches.

 The outcome of the impeachment effort could allow West Virginia Gov. Jim Justice — a former Democrat who is now a Republican — to appoint the majority of the justices on the state's highest court.
 The state has a deadline of 11:59 p.m.
 ET on Tuesday to trigger a special election for any vacancies on the high court's bench.
 After that, any open seats would be filled by appointment, with the new justices serving until the next regular election.